-There’s no better end to a great meal at Walt Disney World than by watching Magic Kingdom’s fireworks while you eat.
+There’s no better way to do ‘dinner and a show’ at Walt Disney World than by watching Magic Kingdom’s fireworks while you eat.
 Seeing Happily Ever After from your table is a way to end the evening that lives up to its name.
-This post shares the best dining options for fireworks viewing, with tips on what you can expect from the experience.
-(Updated April 10, 2022.)
+This post shares the best restaurants for fireworks viewing, with tips on what to request & avoid.
+(Updated June 10, 2023.)